African wild dogs make comeback at Mozambican wildlife park | Taiwan News

 Gorongosa's team is expanding restoration research, this year deploying flood meters to monitor water levels and their duration "as these have a major influence on the vegetation production and animal movements," according to Stalmans, the science director.
 They are also searching for fossils to get an idea of species and the environment in the Gorongosa area in the very distant past, which could help inform decisions about its future.

-"Ecosystems come back and there's restoration, but they're almost never the same as they were before," said Rene Bobe, an Oxford University paleobiologist.
+"Ecosystems come back and there's restoration, but they're almost never the same as they were before," said Rene Bobe, an Oxford University paleobiologist whose finds include a fragment of a shark tooth, an indication that there was sea life millions of years ago in what is today an inland area.

 "So what comes back is something new," said Bobe, a Chilean who has also worked on paleontological projects in Kenya and Ethiopia.
 "You cannot go back in time, in a way.
 We see this in the fossil record, happening over and over again."